frianasoa/Ze-Notes/README.md

 Now works with Zotero 7 Beta.

+Limitations

+Opening annotation does not open to the page with highlight.

 ## Description
 ZeNotes is a Zotero plugin that will help you manage and visualize your notes.
 It is helpfull if you intend to make a systematic review directly on your Zotero using notes.
 This tool will help you organize your notes on Zotero.
 It will show you on a table what you have been writing.
 You can edit your notes right on the table or add new notes.